Object Filter Per User

 Edit or Delete

-• Target Object Type: the type to hide (for example, Program).
-Required.
+• Target Object Type — the type to hide (for example, Application Program).
+Leave blank to apply to all types.

-• Property Name: the property to test (for example, name).
-Required.
+• Property Name — the property to test (for example, name).
+Defaults to the inventory's name property.

-• Operator: how to match.
+• Operator — how to match.
 Defaults to Contains.
-See the operator reference below.
+See the operator reference in 1.5.

 Figure 3: The New filter dialog completed for the worked example.

-Goal: hide the I/O batch routine programs.
-In this inventory they all end in IOBAT (ACIOBAT, ADIOBAT, AGIOBAT, AHIOBAT, and so on).
+In this inventory the I/O batch routine programs all end in IOBAT (ACIOBAT, ADIOBAT, AGIOBAT, AHIOBAT, …).

 Result: ACIOBAT, ADIOBAT, AGIOBAT, and the other IOBAT routines no longer appear in your views.